DanMurigu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Displays results of death to the power love
 Converts numbers from base 2 to base 10
 Prints all possible combinations of two letters
 Prints a number with two decimal places
+Decimal to hexadecimal